 Out of the box, most software and hardware assets come in a state designed to make them easy to use — not one that’s secure.
 Typically, all services will be turned on, all ports open, and all applications active.

-From the perspective of getting the asset up and running quickly, that’s great.
+From a quick setup standpoint, that’s great.
 From a security perspective, it’s awful.
 There are known exploits and vulnerabilities for practically every asset you can think of, and leaving these weaknesses open is a surefire way of inviting malicious activity.

 A hardened asset is an asset that has been configured for both functionality and security.
 Typically, this involves closing or disabling any port, service, user account, or application that isn’t required.